lotusnprod/lotus-manuscript/manuscript.md

 An alternative view of the biological and chemical diversity covered by LOTUS is illustrated in Figure @fig:magicTree.
 Here, chemical compounds are not organized but biological organisms are placed in their taxonomy.
-To limit bias due to underreporting in the literature and keep a reasonable display size, only families with at least 50 reported compounds were included.
+To limit bias due to under-reporting in the literature and keep a reasonable display size, only families with at least 50 reported compounds were included.
 Organisms were classified according to the OTL taxonomy and structures according to NPClassifier.
 The tips were labeled according to the biological family and colored according to their biological kingdom.
 The bars represent structure specificity of the most characteristic chemical class of the given biological family (the higher the more specific).